 Variants : Mok, F.

-Apart from teaching in universities, he was regularly invited by the Education Bureau of the HKSAR to give seminars and workshops on human rights and social ethics to primary and secondary school teachers.
+Apart from teaching and research in universities, he was regularly invited by the Education Bureau of the HKSAR to give seminars and workshops on human rights and social ethics to primary and secondary school teachers.

 Moral responsibility of civilian participants in politics/political movements in totalitarian regimes.